 4. RIKON 50-151 Belt with 5-inch Disc Sander

-Looking for the best sander for metal?
+Looking for the best sander for metalwork?
 Well, we’ve got a strong candidate here.
 It’s the 50-151 belt disc sander from RIKON that got the fourth slot on our list.

 But what meets the eye here has also turned it into a game-changer.
-Yes, we’re talking about its Cast Metal Construction which has pretty much made it among the tough ones.
+Yes, we’re talking about its Cast Iron Construction which has pretty much made it among the tough ones.

 By the way, don’t forget to have a glance at its belt tracking knob too.
 After all, that’s what makes controlling the machine a piece of cake.
 Changing the belt of sanders can be a real pain in the neck, this is not the case for this machine, though.
 Besides, the 2″ dust port kept the way open for you to add the vacuum to it for efficient dust removal.